Shadow Priest Torghast Guide and Best Anima Powers — Shadowlands 9.0.5

 - Silence — Provides our baseline interrupt ability that can also prevent future casts for a short duration if that mob is not immune to the effect.

 - Dispel Magic — Is a helpful offensive dispel for getting rid of any pesky buffs an enemy might have.
 This can be incredibly powerful, so make sure you have a good addon to let you know when something is dispellable (I use Plater for this).

-- Mind Vision — This version of a Far Sight like mechanic is incredibly useful inside of Torghast, allowing you to see through the eyes of your enemy.
-If you are searching for Anima Powers on a floor, or want to find the exit you can use this spell to weave through mobs without actually pulling them.
-While active on one target you can recast another mob further down a hallway and keep recasting.
+- Mind Vision — This version of a Far Sight-like mechanic is incredibly useful inside of Torghast, allowing you to see through the eyes of your enemy.
+If you are searching for Anima Powers on a floor or want to find the exit, you can use this spell to weave through mobs without actually pulling them.
+While active on one target you can recast on another mob further down a hallway and keep recasting.